melezhik/outthentic/README.md

 ```

-Story file is just an any perl script print something into STDOUT.
+Story file is just an any perl script that print something into STDOUT.

 - Create a story check: